Resources for the workplace

 There are various resources that may be downloaded or used for the workplace on this page.

-In terms of general guidance, it is good practice for employers to:
+In terms of general guidance, it is good practice to:

-- Make sure that shared spaces in the workplace have good air flow, using for example an air conditioner or opening a window (weather permitting).
+- Make sure that shared spaces in the workplace have good air flow, opening a window and personal fans as opposed to air conditioning.

 - Avoid touching your eyes, nose, and mouth with unwashed hands.